horga83/shellChatGPT/README.md

 OpenAI **APi v1** is the focus of the present project implementation.
 New versions of the API may not be implemented.
-I would rather fix bugs of existing features than incorporate new feature.
+I would rather fix bugs of existing features than incorporate new ones.

+See also BUGS section in the script help page.

 ## Help page